OptMA-VLC/pyblocks/docs/example_1_string_transform.md

 }
 ```

-Each block has the two mandatory fields `instance_of` and `instance_id`, that correspond to the ids discussed preivously.
+Each block has the two mandatory fields `distribution_id` and `instance_id`, that correspond to the IDs discussed preivously.

 Each connection has the `from` and `to` fields.
 These specify the output port of the origin
 block and the input port of the destination block.
 The values of these fields use the *port selector* syntax, in the form: